Domestic Asset Protection Trusts

 Even for DAPT-state residents, federal bankruptcy preemption creates a ceiling on protection.
 Any creditor who can force an involuntary bankruptcy petition can reach DAPT assets transferred within the preceding 10 years.
 The DAPT state’s two- or four-year waiting period does not matter once the case enters federal court.

-The honest assessment: a DAPT is better than nothing for a resident of a DAPT state who cannot afford offshore planning.
-It is not a substitute for offshore protection, and it is not recommended for residents of non-DAPT states whose home courts are unlikely to apply the DAPT state’s law.
-Asset protection planning that needs to withstand federal court scrutiny or work across state lines requires a structure that operates outside the U.S. legal system.
+A DAPT is better than nothing for a resident of a DAPT state who cannot afford offshore planning.
+It is not a substitute for offshore protection, and it is not a sound choice for residents of non-DAPT states whose home courts are unlikely to apply the DAPT state’s law.
+Asset protection planning that needs to withstand federal court scrutiny or work across state lines requires a structure that operates outside the domestic legal system.

 Alper Law has structured offshore and domestic asset protection plans since 1991.
 Schedule a consultation or call (407) 444-0404.